Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 **TODO:** Trace down the source of the Foundation types `Thread`, `Thread.current`, and the `.start()` function.
 - Is it easy to infer how to implement these properties and functions?
-- What might debugging multiple threads be like?
+- What does the construction of this built-in type suggest about the complexity of debugging multiple threads, each executing specific tasks concurrently?

 **Q:** In the following output:
 - What do the hexadecimal numbers next to `<NSThread: ` tell us?
 How could that information be useful?